 Amendments to the Residential Landlord Tenant Ordinance

-In June 2010, the RLTO was amended.
-Though it is now slightly more landlord friendly, the RLTO remains a draconian statute.
-Landlords are now required to provide tenants with their security deposit account information at the time of receiving a security deposit.
-Failure to provide this information subjects the landlord to a penalty equal to twice the security deposit plus attorney’s fees.
+In June 2010, Chicago amended the RLTO.
+Although the ordinance is slightly more neutral, the RLTO remains a draconian statute.
+The ordinance requires landlords to provide tenants with their account information at the time of receiving a security deposit.
+If landlords fail to do this, they are subject to a penalty equal to twice the security deposit plus attorney’s fees.

-Landlords can now accept the first month’s rent and security deposit in the same check but they must transfer the security deposit into a segregated account within 14 days.
-If a landlord fails to make the transfer, he or she will be subject to a penalty of twice the security deposit.
+Landlords can now accept the first month’s rent and security deposit in the same check.
+However, they must transfer the security deposit into a segregated account within 14 days.
+If a landlord fails to make the transfer, the RLTO subjects him/her to a penalty of twice the security deposit.

 Avoiding the Residential Landlord Tenant Ordinance